thiago-escobar/spaceship_game/README.md

 # spaceship_game
-This is my first game made in python, with pygame library, based on this tutorial: https://www.youtube.com/watch?v=waY3LfJhQLY
+This is my first game made in python, made with the pygame library, based on this tutorial: https://www.youtube.com/watch?v=waY3LfJhQLY